-Sample Policy and Procedure for Responding to Subpoenas for Records and/or Testimony nd/or records otained assist ame) and/or its employees may be asked via subpoena to provide information related to a civil or criminal proceeding involving a sexual assault victim who has ance from our agency.
-By following the steps below, we can ensure that we tly and appropriately to these subpoenas: · receive a subpoena, notify your direct supervisor immediately . as possible, supervisors should turn over the subpoena to the Executive Director er of the Records").
-3. At the Executive Directors' discretion,(agency name) may consult an attorney to assist in evaluating and/or responding to the subpoena.
-4. The Executive Director and/or attorney will evaluate each subpoena on a case-by-case basis, in accordance with a prewritten checklist, to: b. c. d.
-Determine if the subpoena involves a civil or criminal action and whether federal or state law applies; Ensure the subpoena comports with applicable law and requirements; Determine whether the victim has waived any applicable privilege; Protect the victim's confidential information from disclosure to the extent possible under the law; and Based on the results of this evaluation, respond to the subpoena according to the law.
-I have read testimony. and understand the above policy for responding to subpoena records and/or Name Date Signature
+Sample Policy and Procedure for Responding to Subpoenas for Records and/or Testimony

+(agency name) and/or its employees may be asked via subpoena to provide information and/or records related to a civil or criminal proceeding involving a sexual assault victim who has obtained assistance from our agency.
+By following the steps below, we can ensure that we respond promptly and appropriately to these subpoenas:

+- 1. If you receive a subpoena, notify your direct supervisor immediately. - 2.
+As soon as possible, supervisors should turn over the subpoena to the Executive Director ("Keeper of the Records"). - 3.
+At the Executive Directors' discretion, (agency name) may consult an attorney to assist in evaluating and/or responding to the subpoena. - 4.
+The Executive Director and/or attorney will evaluate each subpoena on a case-by-case basis, in accordance with a prewritten checklist, to: - a.
+Determine if the subpoena involves a civil or criminal action and whether federal or state law applies; - b.
+Ensure the subpoena comports with applicable law and requirements; - c.
+Determine whether the victim has waived any applicable privilege; - d.
+Protect the victim's confidential information from disclosure to the extent possible under the law; and - e.
+Based on the results of this evaluation, respond to the subpoena according to the law.

+I have read and understand the above policy for responding to subpoena records and/or testimony.